gregvissing/frontrowgreg-blog/src/posts/creating-an-admin-documentation-that-anyone-can-uses.md

 ---
 An unfortunate reality of website projects is that it will need to be maintained by the client without the developer's supervision.
 To avoid future website maintenance complaints or concerns I decided that the documentation would need to be catered to all audiences, include clear instructions for updating the website and give the client a sense of ownership & confidence during the website hand-off meeting.

-A useful skill that I developed early in my development career was creating a documentation for various SharePoint projects I completed during a previous job.
+A useful skill that I developed early in my development career was creating a documentation for various SharePoint/InfoPath projects I completed during a previous job.
 By the time I started my first custom WordPress development position, my documentation skills were something I really emphasized during job interviews.
+During th

 I learned early on in my WordPress Development career was creating a documentation for the administrator(s) of a website I developed.
 I did my research before coming up with the contents regarding would be the most important details/content to include.
 To make sure that any admin with login credentials would be able to manage it, I decided that the audience I was writing to had never updated a WordPress website before.
 This strategy ensured that anyone, no matter their seniority at the company, would be able to seamlessly update the website.